There are nights when we just need something comforting, filling, and EASY! That’s where this chicken stuffing casserole recipe comes into play.

 Filling

-How to Make Chicken and Stuffing Casserole
+How to Make Chicken Stuffing Casserole

-- PREP.
-Preheat the oven to 375°F. Spray a 9×13 casserole dish with cooking spray.
+PREP.
+Preheat the oven to 375ยฐF.
+Spray a 9×13 casserole dish with cooking spray.

-- STUFFING.
+STUFFING.
 Add the chicken broth and butter to a medium saucepan, and bring the mixture to a boil.
 Stir in the stuffing mix, remove from heat, and cover.
 Let stand for five minutes, then fluff with a fork.

-- MIX.
+MIX.
 In a large bowl, mix the cream of chicken soup, sour cream, and cream of mushroom soup.
 Add the rotisserie chicken and mixed vegetables, and stir to combine.

-- BAKE.
+SPREAD.
 Pour the creamy chicken mixture into the prepared baking dish, spreading evenly.
-Top with the stuffing in an even layer.

 Kristyn’s Recipe Tips

 - Make your own medley using any combination of frozen veggies like carrots, green beans, corn, peas, or broccoli florets.
+Thaw and drain vegetables well to prevent excess moisture.

 - We always keep pre-cooked chicken in the freezer to use when a recipe needs shredded chicken.